-For this project you will need some 1.5 mm (~ 3 oz) vegetable tanned leather, and two rivets.
+For this project you will need some 2 mm (~ 5-6 oz) vegetable tanned leather.
 Be sure to have some masking tape at hand as well and if you wish to dye the leather as we did then you may find Fiebing's Pro oil dye a very good product.
 To condition and seal the leather in case you opted for dyeing your project, we recommend Neatsfoot Oil and Acrylic Resolene which are both very good products.
 We always use 1 mm waxen thread from Amann Serabraid but you may do with whatever's available to you.